Academic Catalog

 ECED 2110 Professionalism 2 Credits (2)

 This course provides a broad-based orientation to the field of early care and education.
 Early childhood history, philosophy, ethics and advocacy are introduced.
 Basic principles of early childhood systems are explored.
+Multiple perspectives on early care and education are introduced.
+Professional responsibilities such as cultural responsiveness and reflective practice are examined.

 Learning Outcomes